Chalma, Malinalco: Pilgrimage to the sanctuary

 Display area of "retablos" and other gifts left in appreciation of miracles received.

-The Sanctuary of Chalma is one of the most-visited pilgrimage site in Mexico, only second behind the Basilica of Our Lady of Guadalupe.
+The Sanctuary of Chalma is one of the most-visited pilgrimage sites in Mexico, only second behind the Basilica of Our Lady of Guadalupe.
 In fact, since the Christ image appeared ten years after the Virgin of Guadalupe, some consider her to be the "mother" of this particular Christ figure.
 According to the Secretary of Tourism for Mexico State, more than two million people a year visit Chalma.
 Most visitors come from the Mexican states of Querétaro, Michoacán, Oaxaca, Guerrero and the Huasteca region in San Luis Potosí and Veracruz; however, it also has received pilgrims from all over the world.

 Most pilgrimages to Chalma are communal in nature with different towns and villages in central Mexico having traditional days to visit the site.
 Most of these pilgrimages are for the blessing of the local patron saint or to commemorate the change of "mayordomo", a kind of lay religious leader in charge of a community's religious traditions.

 From near or far, most communal pilgrimages are well-organized, such as the "Procession of Silence" that originates in Toluca.
 These pilgrimages can be planned a month in advance, with the mayordomo leading the organizational effort.
 Some parishes have tee shirts and special clothing produced for the pilgrimage, and others arrange to have colorfully decorated trucks to follow walking pilgrims for support functions.
 Before departure, all meet at a certain point in their hometowns.
 In the past, the pilgrimage from more local areas was done entirely by foot.
 Sometimes it is still done this way, but more often the trek is combined with motorized transport.
 Some others still have turned to bicycles as a means of transporting themselves to the site.